 - learning a new language or expanding your vocabulary

 - mindfulness meditation

-- sleep (my Sleep Better mini-ebook can help with this)
+- sleep (my Sleep Better mini-ebook, available from the MH@H Download Centre, can help with this)

 - learning a musical instrument, or even just listening to music